frePPLe/frepple/doc/user-interface/what-if-scenarios.rst

     slot has finished.
   | After releasing the scenario slot moves from *in use* to *free* again.

+* | **Promote** is used to copy the contents of a what-if scenario back into the production scenario.

 The label shown in the scenario selection dropdown can also be updated in this screen.